 Launch Location: Boat ramp inside of John U. Lloyd Beach State Park.

 Personal Notes: We launched from this location intending to go manatee watching at the FPL water inlet but were chased away by the Boward County Sheriff who told us that this is a restricted area.
-Instead we paddled south along the Intercoastal waterway to the south entrance of Whisky Creek.
-We never did get to see any manatees, which was a bit of a disappointment, but we really enjoyed our adventure along Whisky Creek, portaging and all.
+Instead, we paddled south along the Intercoastal Waterway to the south entrance of Whiskey Creek.
+We never did get to see any manatees, which was a bit of a disappointment, but we really enjoyed our adventure along Whiskey Creek, portaging and all.

 Download Kayaking Track For Use In Google Earth